-We have adopted a written code of business conduct and ethics that applies to our directors.
-A copy of the code is filed as an exhibit to this Annual Report on Form 10-K. Disclosure regarding any amendments to, or waivers from, provisions of the code of business conduct and ethics that apply to our directors officers will be included in a Current Report on Form 8-K, which we will file within four business days following the date of the amendment or waiver.
-We intend to adopt a more comprehensive code of business conduct and ethics that applies to our employees, including our principal executive officer, principal financial and accounting officer and persons performing similar functions.
+We have adopted a written code of business conduct and ethics that applies to our directors and officers.
+A copy of the code is filed as an exhibit to this Annual Report on Form 10-K. Disclosure regarding any amendments to, or waivers from, provisions of the code of business conduct and ethics that apply to our directors and officers will be included in a Current Report on Form 8-K, which we will file within four business days following the date of the amendment or waiver.